amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/5_device_routines/README.md

-# Porting excercise device routine and unified shared memory
+# Porting excercise device routine

 This exercise will show how to port kernels which call a function.
 Note: Make and build analogous to the previous excercises.